Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 So, this project will be about building a webapp to showcase my new skills and vastly improve on that past project.

+Please note, I tend to explain things simply and either fully, or with enough detail to understand where to go next.
+However, due to the complexity of this project, some familiarity with general programming concepts is assumed.
+Also, details are covered as and when they are relevant, and many questions will likely be raised that would be out of scope to answer.
+That said, feel free to reach out to me for these questions.
+I can at least point you to the documentation!

 ## Tech Stack

 In case you want to follow along, this is what I'll be using for the project.